Purina Frequently Asked Questions

 • After submitting your receipt, points will be processed and awarded within three business days.

 Once you've accumulated enough points, you can redeem them for a variety of rewards.
-Visit myPurina and browse through our catalog to see the available options.
-Rewards include Purina cat and dog products, e-gift cards, and a selection of cat and dog items.
+Visit the Purina Perks section on the myPurina app or on Purina.com and browse through our catalog to see the available options.
+Rewards include Purina cat and dog products and a selection of cat and dog items.
 Simply select the reward you desire, follow the instructions to redeem, and enjoy your chosen reward.

 All unredeemed points will automatically expire one year from the date they were added to your Account, at 11:59pm Central Time on the last day of the month in which they were earned.
 As you redeem your points for rewards, these points are taken from the earliest earning activities, and have different expiration dates based on when you earned them.
 It is important to keep redeeming points throughout the year, so that you do not lose them.